awcoetzer/javascript-studies/module-2/MODULE-2.md

 ## • Truthy & Falsy Values

 Falsy values are not false but will convert to false is we try to convert them to a boolean.
-In JacaScript there are 5 falsy values:
+In JavaScript there are 5 falsy values:

   1. The number `0`
   2. An empty string `''`